-There is a non-monotonous dependence of the average crystallite {\it (cluster?)} size on the polymer volume fraction $\varphi$: the average cluster size {\it (length or volume in beads?)} at $\varphi=0.9$ is more than two times larger than at $\varphi=0.5$ and $\varphi=1$ at {\it (on?)} all timescales.
-This is achieved by small {\bf (???)} increase of long segments inside crystallites {\it (what is meant here?)}.
-We propose {\it (believe? think? suppose?)} that $\varphi=0.9$ is the optimal polymer volume fraction in our model in a sense of a balance between available polymer material to increase crystallite size and chain entanglements preventing from crystallites growth and merging. {\it Again, the crystalline cluster, i.e., crystallite, size is the size of a spherulite precursor!? and this is not the same as the lamella thickness!}
+There is a non-monotonous dependence of the average crystallite size on the polymer volume fraction $\varphi$.
+We suppose that $\varphi \in [0.7, 0.95]$ is the optimal polymer volume fraction in a sense of balance between available polymer material to build crystallites and chain entanglements preventing from crystallites growth and merging. \end{enumerate}

-\item [5.]
-Our results are in agreement with intramolecular nucleation model of Hu et.al. \cite{HuFrenkel} {\it (was that model for solutions or for melts? -- to check!)}.
-To the best of our knowledge {\it (to check!)}, it is a first observation in computer simulation {\it (of intramolecular nucleation in solutions and melts?)}.
-Although our model is a coarse--grained one, it can reflect some general {\it (unique?)} features of {\it (possible?)} crystallization mechanisms in {\it (solutions/melts of?)} semi-flexible polymers {\bf (???)}.